 Employer Spotlight

-For the Employer Spotlight, there is logo of the company named Nurse Lynx.
+For the Employer Spotlight, there is logo of the company named Aegilys.

-1) How has MTIP impacted your company or ability to hire interns?
+1) How has MTIP impacted your company or your ability to hire interns?

 2) What inspired the founder to start the company?